Petroleum and Natural Gas EngineeringOffered by: Physics and Engineering

 Why Choose Petroleum and Natural Gas Engineering?

 Energy is a key component in our everyday lives.
 A secure energy future requires a balance between environmental impact and affordable supply.
 A recent report by the US Energy Information Administration predicts a 56% net growth in the global energy demand between 2010 and 2040.
-Given this ever increasing global thirst for energy, the long term job market for PNG Engineers is projected to remain high.
+Given this ever increasing global thirst for energy, the long-term job market for PNG Engineers is projected to remain high.

 What Will You Learn?

-Careers In Petroleum and Natural Gas Engineering
+What careers can you pursue with a Petroleum and Natural Gas Engineering degree?

 The US Bureau of Labor Statistics projects that from 2012 to 2022 the nation will add 9,900 new petroleum engineers, a 25.7% increase.
-US News & World Report states that the baby-boomer generation of petroleum engineers will begin retiring at the same time that climate change and energy exploration/production become high-priority industries, this creating need and opportunity for this program.
-Within 150 miles of SRU, petroleum engineering positions are expected to increase by 56% in the next 10 years.
+US News & World Report states that the baby-boomer generation of petroleum engineers will begin retiring at the same time that climate change and energy exploration/production become high-priority industries, thus creating need and opportunity for this program, Within 150 miles of SRU, petroleum engineering positions are expected to increase by 56% in the next 10 years.

 Earn your Petroleum and Natural Gas Engineering degree at Slippery Rock

 Slippery Rock University's Bachelor's in Petroleum and Natural Gas Engineering program offers a hands-on education that provides students with key skills and insights for becoming successful engineers.
 Interested in learning more?
 Request more information today!